 Q #18) What are the different modes when using the vi editor?

-Answer: The 3 different kinds of modes in vi editor are enlisted below:
+Answer: The 3 different modes in the vi editor are listed below:

 - Command Mode/ Regular Mode